Thousands flood Belarus capital as election protests grow

 Workers also rallied at many other major factories in an unprecedented challenge to Lukashenko, who has been in power since 1994 and earned the nickname of “Europe’s last dictator” for his relentless suppression of dissent.

-Clearly nervous, the Belarusian leader warned Friday that the strikes would deepen the damage inflicted by the coronavirus pandemic and could lead to Belarus losing its niche in global markets.
+Earlier in the day, Lukashenko warned that the strikes would deepen the damage inflicted by the coronavirus pandemic and could lead to Belarus losing its niche in global markets.

-“Everyone is fighting for markets, and if we stop we will never be able to resume production,” he said.
-“You must explain it to the people.”

-He didn’t directly address the election and the protests, but Natalya Kochanova, speaker of the upper house of parliament, said late Thursday that more than 1,000 detainees had been released that day following Lukashenko’s order to law enforcement agencies to look more closely into the detentions.

 Dozens of military and police veterans posted videos in which they dumped their uniforms in the trash.

-The demonstrations have spread even though the protest lacks leaders.
+The demonstrations have spread even though they lack leaders.
 Tsikhanouskaya urged her supporters to stop protests in an earlier video that her associates said was recorded under pressure from law enforcement officials while she was still in Minsk.
 The 37-year-old former teacher had joined the race to replace her husband, an opposition blogger, who has been jailed since May.

-In her new video released Friday, Tsikhanouskaya again challenged the election results, saying that copies of protocols from precincts where the vote was counted fairly show her winning 60% to 70%.
+In the video released Friday, Tsikhanouskaya again challenged the election results, saying that copies of protocols from precincts where the vote was counted fairly show her winning 60% to 70%.
 She urged the government to end violence and engage in dialogue with protesters.

 “The Belarusians will never want to live under the current government,” she said.
 “The authorities have turned peaceful demonstrations into a bloodbath.”